Board of Directors

 Outside of education Greg is Vice Chair of the Grimsby Cleethorpes Model Engineering Society, and a member of the traffic staff at the National Tramway Museum.

 Member appointment.
 Employment - Clinical Scientist, Nuclear Medicine, ULHT.
 Foundation Governor and Chair of Governors at Bardney Church of England and Methodist Primary School (appointed February 2008)

-Joanne Kerry has been a Foundation Governor at Bardney Church of England and Methodist Primary school for the past 8 years, and Chair of Governors for the last 3.
+Joanne has been a Foundation Governor at Bardney Church of England and Methodist Primary school for the past 8 years, and Chair of Governors for the last 3.
 Joanne also works part time as a Clinical Scientist in the Nuclear Medicine Department at Lincoln County Hospital.
-She really enjoys applying my scientific skills, and interacting with patients.
+She really enjoys applying her scientific skills, and interacting with patients.

 From Joanne’s time as a governor she has grown to believe that church schools have an important role to play in educating children in the county.
 By ensuring that a strong Christian ethos exists within a school, every member of that community, whether member of staff, parent or child is valued and because of this can learn with awe and wonder and achieve their potential.

 Mr Oliver Tasker